50 Years of SIFF: Eighth Grade

-Newcomer Elsie Fisher, in a star-making performance, perfectly captures the everyday humiliations and triumphs of a modern-day thirteen-year-old making her way through the last week of her thus far disastrous eighth grade year in the auspicious filmmaking debut of comedian Bo Burnham.
+In a star-making performance, Elsie Fisher perfectly captures the everyday humiliations and triumphs of a modern-day thirteen-year-old making her way through her disastrous eighth grade year in the auspicious filmmaking debut of comedian Bo Burnham.

 - Director: Bo Burnham